maurobonfietti/rest-api-slim-php/README.md

 ## TESTS:

-Access the project route and run the tests with `phpunit`.
+Access the root of the project and run the tests with `phpunit`.

 ```bash
 PHPUnit 6.5.8 by Sebastian Bergmann and contributors.